E. D. Hirsch: Cultural Literacy

-Hirsch was dismayed that community college students, raised in Virginia, where much of the Civil War was fought, had not heard of Robert E. Lee, who commanded the Confederate States Army or Ulysses S. Grant, who led the Union Army, or the roles these men played in the American Civil War.
-He began to push for the teaching of cultural literacy in grades K-12, and especially K-8.
-His main objective, as he has frequently noted, was to help disadvantaged students to cultural literacy and improved reading comprehension.
+Hirsch was dismayed that community college students, raised in Virginia, where much of the Civil War was fought, had not heard of Robert E. Lee, who commanded the Confederate States Army, or Ulysses S. Grant, who led the Union Army, or the roles these men played in the American Civil War.
+He began to push for the teaching of cultural literacy in grades K–12, and especially K–8.
+His main objective, as he has frequently noted, was to help disadvantaged students attain cultural literacy and improve their reading comprehension.

 In a 1981 presentation to the Modern Language Association, Hirsch introduced his theory on the connection between literacy in general and cultural literacy.
 A version of his MLA paper was published in 1983 as an article, "Cultural Literacy," in The American Scholar.

 In 1983, the Exxon Education Foundation provided support for further research.
 With this funding, Hirsch set up a team who began to compile lists of terms that "culturally literate" people know but young people and disadvantaged people may need to learn.
-This would become the appendix of his 1987 book, an unannotated list of approximately "5,000 names, phrases, dates, and concepts," representing the "necessary minimum of American general knowledge".
+This would become the appendix of his 1987 book, an unannotated list of approximately "5,000 names, phrases, dates, and concepts", representing the "necessary minimum of American general knowledge".

 In 1986, Hirsch established the non-profit Cultural Literacy Foundation, with a goal of developing a fact-rich core curriculum and piloting it in selected elementary schools.

 In 1987, Hirsch's Cultural Literacy appeared.
-The book became a national bestseller, rising to #2 on the New York Times Bestseller lists.
+The book became a national best-seller, rising to #2 on the non-fiction New York Times Best Seller list.
 Hirsch's book was often reviewed with and discussed in tandem with another education book published at roughly the same time, Allan Bloom's The Closing of the American Mind.
 These two books convinced many readers that there were problems with American education.
 Hirsch's book "spurred a growing movement for prescriptive cultural literacy and standards in general."
 This resulted in a recommendation by the United States Department of Education that "cultural literacy should inform the content of the American educational system."